New Bank of England official raises stimulus doubts

 "I hear this frequently when talking with companies, and from the tone of the conversations, it is not clear that such wage increases would be purely limited to increases in productivity, and might well be more 'generous' to make up for the experience of recent years," he said.

-Earlier on Friday, McCafferty said in a television interview that sterling may still be too strong for British exporters, and that the BoE should be open to new policy tools if needed.
+Earlier on Friday, McCafferty said in a television interview that sterling may still be too strong for British exporters, and that the Bank should be open to new policy tools if needed.

 He elaborated on the latter in the question-and-answer session, saying that the bank could look at ways of easing small and medium-sized businesses' access to the corporate bond market if it judged further stimulus - beyond QE and the FLS - was needed for the economy.